Fury-Labs/furya/tests/cl-genesis-positions/README.md

 	go run ./tests/cl-genesis-positions --operation 0

 # This script converts the positions data created by the
-# cl-refresh-subgraph-positions makefile step into an Osmosis
+# cl-refresh-subgraph-positions makefile step into an Furya
 # genesis.
 It writes the file under tests/cl-genesis-positions/genesis.json
 cl-refresh-subgraph-genesis:
 	go run ./tests/cl-genesis-positions --operation 1